klchambers/pp5ecommerce/README.md

 #### Prerequisites
 * Heroku Account: Ensure you have an active Heroku account.
 You can sign up at Heroku.
-* Stripe Account:
+* Stripe Account.
 * Git: Ensure Git is installed and configured on your local machine.
-Instructions for installation can be found here.
+Instructions for installation can be found [here](https://github.com/git-guides/install-git).
 * PostgreSQL Database: The application uses a PostgreSQL database.
 You can use Heroku's PostgreSQL add-on or an external provider such as [Neon](https://console.neon.tech/).

-#### Steps to Deploy

 ## Deployment

+### Steps to Deploy

-### Clone GitHub Repository
+#### Clone GitHub Repository

 1. Sign into GitHub and go to the the GitHub repository you would like to clone
 1. Click the `Code` button in the top right hand side of the Repo page